cadr10/qtile_group_icons/README.md

 TODO:

  - Put the spacer inside the GroupTaskList
- - One widget for multiple groups
+ - One widget for multiple groups (struggling with this one)
- - Mouse actions
+ - ~Mouse actions~